mjschnie/jopenmm/README.md

       OpenMMUtils.init();

 This will extract the OpenMM binary libraries from the openmm-fat.jar file to a temporary directory and configure JNA to find them.
-OpenMM plugins can be loaded from the directory OpenMMUtils.OPENMM_PLUGIN_DIR as follows:
+OpenMM plugins can be loaded as follows:

       PointerByReference plugins = OpenMM_Platform_loadPluginsFromDirectory(OpenMMUtils.OPENMM_PLUGIN_DIR);